namedwebsockets/networkwebsockets/README.md

 #### Dynamic binding, peer management and local service discovery for WebSockets ####

 Named WebSockets is a bootstrap mechanism for creating, binding and connecting WebSocket peers together on a local machine or on a local network that share the same *service name*.
-Named WebSockets can be created from any web page and are available for both web applications and native applications to create communications bridges between and among themselves.
+Named WebSockets can be created from both web applications and native applications to create communications bridges between and among themselves.

-A web page or application can create a new Named WebSocket - a standard WebSocket connection - by choosing an appropriate *service type* (`local` or `network`) and *service name* (any alphanumeric name) via one of the [Named WebSocket interfaces](#named-websocket-interfaces).
-When other web pages or applications create their own Named WebSocket connection with the same *type* and *name* then the resulting WebSocket connection acts as a full-duplex broadcast channel between all connected Named WebSocket peers.
+A web page or application can create a new Named WebSocket by choosing an appropriate *service type* (`local` or `network`) and *service name* (any alphanumeric name) via one of the available [Named WebSocket interfaces](#named-websocket-interfaces).
+When other web pages or applications create their own Named WebSocket connection with the same *type* and *name* then it will act as a full-duplex broadcast channel between all other connected Named WebSocket peers.

 ![Named WebSockets](https://raw.githubusercontent.com/namedwebsockets/namedwebsockets/images/networkwebsockets_diagram.png "Named WebSockets")